vitr/google-analytics-beacon/README.md

 `cd c:\Users\New\goworkspace\src\`
-`appcfg.py -A vitr-analytics -V v2 update myapp/`
+`appcfg.py -A vitr-analytics update vitr-analytics/`

 ### How to setup Google Analytics